 What is the timeline?

 Retroactive funding is not available, so projects can start once the applicants have been notified that their application has been approved, which will happen 2-4 weeks after the deadline.
-Project activities can continue longer but Spring 2021 grant money must be used by October 31, 2021.
+Project activities can continue longer but Fall 2021 grant money must be used by May 30, 2022.
 Project Leaders are then asked to attend a Wrap Up Celebration to share about their projects and meet other grant recipients.